Judge rules Rick Caruso can be deposed in suit against insurer - NewsBreak

 Judge rules Rick Caruso can be deposed in suit against insurer

-LOS ANGELES (CNS) - Mayoral candidate Rick Caruso will have to sit for a deposition within 60 days as part of an insurance provider's defense in a lawsuit brought on by companies Caruso owns.

-The lawsuit involves coverage provided in a separate case resulting in a multimillion-dollar settlement concerning damage to condominium unit.
+Mayoral candidate Rick Caruso will have to sit for a deposition within 60 days as part of an insurance company’s defense of a lawsuit brought by companies owned by the billionaire businessman involving coverage provided in a separate case that resulted in a multimillion-dollar settlement concerning condominium unit damage, a judge ruled Thursday.

-Los Angeles Superior Court Judge Jon R. Takasugi granted the motion to compel Caruso's deposition that was brought by Arthur J. Gallagher & Co.
-Insurance Brokers of California.
-The judge also ruled that the contents will be kept confidential between the parties.

 The Caruso companies allege there are significant gaps in coverage for the Excelsior at Americana at Brand condominium development, resulting in considerable expenses to Caruso when residents of the project sued over leaking showers and mold.

-The plaintiffs' attorneys objected to the Caruso deposition request, arguing in their court papers that the Gallagher should first seek ``less intrusive'' means of getting the information they expected Caruso to divulge by deposing others, including those who would be most knowledgeable about the issues.
+The plaintiffs’ attorneys objected to the Caruso deposition request, arguing in their court papers that as the Gallagher should first seek “less intrusive” means of getting the information they expected Caruso to divulge by deposing others, including those who would be most knowledgeable about the issues.

 The judge disagreed.